GAMSAT Preparation Plan

 For this reason a very different strategy to your test preparation for the GAMSAT will be required and this may not be what you are used to.

-My strategy for getting ready for the test can be defined as follows -
+My strategy to prepare for the test can be defined as follows -

 1. Know the test - careful analysis of the structure of the test and the skills required for all three sections is fundamental before you even begin to do anything.
 This knowledge will guide everything you do in the later stages of your study.